recursehex/Hybrid/docs/type_system/classes.md

 ### Default Parameters and Named Arguments

 - Constructors and methods may declare trailing default parameter values.
 Defaults must be compile-time constants, cannot appear on `ref` parameters, and once one parameter has a default all following parameters must as well.
+- Overrides and redeclarations must keep those default values identical to the original signature; changing or omitting a default is rejected.
 - Calls can supply arguments by name; positional arguments must come first and the remaining arguments must be named.
 Named arguments let you override a later default without providing earlier ones.

 ```cs